mozilla-b2g/fxos-certsuite/docs/setupusage.rst

 Known Issues
 ------------

-* Bug 1030238 - Semi-auto WebAPI tests do not produce a log file
 * Bug 1026259 - web-platform tests sometimes lose wifi connection
+* Bug 1039042 - Semi-auto tests wait forever for browser to be closed, if it launched the browser initially

+For a full list of known bugs, see:  https://bugzilla.mozilla.org/showdependencytree.cgi?id=970615&hide_resolved=1